 I have installed a subwoofer on one car, and it was a big improvement.
 I plan on replacing some (blown) speakers on another.
 But for my purposes, I’m not sure I need to go much further than that.
 From what I read on the boards, the results of aftermarket systems are mixed at best.

 And please, don't think for a second that spending $2000 on an aftermarket stereo increases the value of your car by even a dollar.
+And by the way, when it gets stolen, chances are, it isn't covered under your car insurance, unless you declared it when you bought the policy.

 11. AFTERMARKET’S DIRTY LITTLE SECRET: QUALITY

-One of the un-talked about topics when it comes to aftermarket accessories is Quality.
+One of the un-talked about topics when it comes to aftermarket accessories is quality.
 There are some manufacturers that make aftermarket (usually replacement) parts that are of the highest quality.
 I’ve been impressed with Bilstein shocks, for example.
 But that is a company that is also an OEM supplier.

 A lot of the other stuff leaves much to be desired.
 Why is this?
 Well for starters, your average aftermarket product has a service life of only a couple of years.
 A teenager with a Honda Civic will either crash or destroy the car within a year or two (this is a basic fact of life).
 So a bolt-on “ricer” accessory need not be of the highest quality.
 Even if the car is not destroyed, most folks change cars every 3-5 years or so, and if the aftermarket product is bolted on halfway through that cycle, it need last only 2 years, tops.
 They aren’t selling to the second owner!

 The other part of the equation is that many aftermarket suppliers simply don’t have the R&D budget and manpower to life-test products for 10 years or more.
 When GM builds a new car, hundreds are made and destroyed and driven to death to find all possible defects before production takes place (and even then, they miss a few!).
 Your average aftermarket purveyor cannot afford that.
 You, the consumer, ends up being the test lab for new products.
 The better suppliers have generous warranty return policies.
-The worst ones won’t answer your phone calls.
+The worst ones won’t return your phone calls.

-In the electronics business, the problem is exacerbated by what we call “infant mortality”.
+In the electronics business, the problem is exacerbated by what we call “infant mortality.”
 For an OEM supplier, electronics are “burned in” by running them for a few hours before shipping.
 Defective products will tend to fail during this “burn-in” period and are culled from the crop.
 The remaining units will have a higher reliability rate as a result.
-Small time suppliers don’t have the space or labor to do “burn in”.
+Small time suppliers don’t have the space or labor to do “burn in.”
 As a result, you the consumer, do the burn-in for them.

 A LOT of aftermarket products are sold by companies making racing products.
 Racing is a pretty limited market, so it pays if you can sell some racing goods to the street market.
 The more of a product you sell, the lower the cost to make it.
 Some suppliers will unscrupulously try to persuade you to buy racing gear for your street car, even if such gear is not really suitable for street use.
 I guess you can’t blame them for trying.
 But you can blame yourself for buying.